ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2025.md

 ???
 I hope to leave everyone with enough information and ideas, so that you can start asking better questions when you're working on sustainability.
+Note: this is US centric data; would love help collating non-US nonprofit data.

 ---
 template: fullheader